| tadyatha om gate gate paragate parasamgate bodhi svaha |

 by One Whose only purpose is your good?"

-The tricky part is how to reliably support one's instinctive sense of Self, once the crutch of ego-membrane is gone.
-What happens to the mind when it has nothing to do?
+The tricky part is how to reliably support one's instinctive sense of Self, once the crutch of ego-membrane is minimized or largely gone.
+What happens to the mental narrative when it has nothing to do?
 No values transactions (your way? my way? some compromise?)
 No negotiation.
 No discussions, agreements, or balance to strike?
 No conflicts to mediate?
 When there is no Self to represent Me at the arbitration table?

 This situation is mentioned in scripture of all the world's religions because it is so essential to managing ongoing spiritual practice.
 We must know what to do with the mind and its attachment to ego-Self before embarking on the path of forgiveness.